GAP automates case handling.

 One-Touch Receiving - Efficient inbound and storage system

-Founded in 1969, GAP Inc. has grown to a global leading retailer offering apparel, accessories, and personal care products for men, women, and children.
-The GAP brands include Gap, Banana Republic, Old Navy, Athleta, Intermix, Hill City, and Janie and Jack.
+Founded in 1969, Gap Inc. has grown to a global leading retailer offering apparel, accessories, and personal care products for men, women, and children.
+The Gap brands include Gap, Banana Republic, Old Navy, and Athleta.
 In 2019 the company generated revenues in excess of 16,383 Million USD and employed over 129,000 people.
 Gap is operating in 90 countries worldwide through over 3,345 company-operated stores, almost 574 franchise stores, and e-commerce sites.

 Explore TGW